travcorp/aws-tools/README.md

 The path to this file should be passed to the `--IAMRolePolicyDocumentPath` arguments

 ### IAM role trust
-An IAM role trust document is required for AWSS3Push and AWSDeployCode.
+An IAM role trust document is required for AWSS3Push and AWSPushAndDeploy.
 The path to this file should be passed to the `--assumeRoleTrustDocument` arguments.
 An example file follows

 ```
 {